For many arthritis sufferers, the benefits of replacing this pivotal joint outweigh the costs of trying to save it.

 As shock absorbers to the human body, feet cushion up to one million pounds of pressure during one hour of strenuous exercise.
 Walking puts up to 1.5 times your body weight on your feet (which log approximately 1,000 miles per year).

-Dr. Neufeld and Dr. Buchanan have one of the nation’s leading practices in total ankle replacements in the United States.
-(See “Our Doctors” for specifics.)
+Dr. Neufeld, Dr. Buchanan, and Dr. Cuttica have one of the nation’s leading practices in total ankle replacements in the United States.
+(Please see “Medical Staff” for specifics.)
 There is a lot of stress across a very small joint and is a challenge for engineers to perfect what the natural joint can do.
 Today’s total ankle replacement technology comes extremely close; because of these challenges, ankle replacements have required decades more research than knee and hip replacements even though they all came into existence in the 1970s.

 Unlike most orthopedic surgeons who are certified to work with a single brand of FDA-approved artificial ankle replacements, both Dr. Neufeld and Dr. Buchanan are licensed to implant four different brands of artificial ankles.
 As a result, they are able to find the optimal solution for patients who are ready to take the next step in curing debilitating and painful conditions of foot and ankle arthritis.
 (See “Anatomy of Arthritis” below.)

 During the 1980s, ankle replacements fell out of favor because the cement that was used to adhere the implants to bones was not reliable and the stress placed upon the artificial parts was too great for them to bear.
 Cement is no longer being used and the newer materials provide a sufficient product lifecycle.
 The newest generation of products has been in use for two to three years and the results have proved successful.